What is the Palomar Promise?

 How do I apply for the Palomar Promise?

 Eligible students must first apply to Palomar College by completing the Palomar College admissions application.
 Students will then need to join the First Year Experience (FYE) program by completing the FYE/Promise application in their e-services screen.
-Eligible students who choose to join the FYE/Promise program by March 2, 2018 will receive first priority to receive financial support from the Promise.
+The deadline to apply to the 2018-2019 FYE/Palomar Promise Program has been extended to August 2, 2018.

 Who can apply for the Palomar Promise?

-Students must also complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act application; enroll full-time (a minimum of 12 units) at Palomar College within one-year of high school graduation; and agree to participate in the FYE program and follow the FYE Student Success Agreement and Promise Academic Standard
+Students must also complete the Free Application for Federal Student Aid (FAFSA) or California Dream Act application; enroll full-time (a minimum of 12 units) at Palomar College; and agree to participate in the FYE program and follow the FYE Student Success Agreement and Promise Academic Standards.